spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 from the spectral cube, which has uncertainties propagated by `astropy.nddata <https://docs.astropy.org/en/stable/nddata/nddata.html>`_.

-If using a simple subset for the spatial aperture, an option to make the aperture wavelength dependent will appear.
+If using a simple subset (currently only a circular subset works for this) for the spatial aperture, an option to make the aperture wavelength dependent will appear.
 If checked, this will create a cone aperture that increases linearly with wavelength.
 The formula for that is::